 However, when you encounter vulnerabilities that require you to change the logic or functionality of your application, doing so towards the end of development proves to be more difficult (or at least more time consuming) than doing so throughout the development process, and can lead to a major overhaul of your application’s design.
 Being able to keep track of your application’s security throughout the entire development process is the key to achieving both security and efficiency.

 ApexSec can be run effectively using a Continuous Integration product like Hudson.
 You can set up a Hudson build to run ApexSec periodically, this could be every hour, every day or every week.
 The time-frame is up to you.
 This means that rather than running ApexSec against your applications manually when you see fit, Hudson will do it automatically, and it will paint a very clear picture of how your changes have altered the security of your application using a graph and report.
 (A full guide to setting up ApexSec with Hudson).
+Using our BigBagBlog application we can illustrate how this gives you the ability to strictly monitor how every change, or a collection of changes, affect the security of your application.

 Above is the job dashboard screen in Hudson after first running builds using ApexSec.
 You can see a graph showing the total number of items found (count).
 You can also see the total number of ‘Passed’ (secure), ‘Failed’ (insecure) and ‘Skipped’ (false positive) items which can be seen in more detail by clicking on ‘Latest Test Results’.
 This means that if you schedule Hudson to run periodically, for example every hour, it will begin to give you feedback regarding the changes to your applications security during that time period.